Revolut Review: #1 Powerful Digital Banking

 - Free international money transfers

 - Imposes a weekend markup fee of 0.5% on all transactions involving major currencies and 1% on second-tier currencies

 - Less popular currencies falling off their 29 favorites are always charged 1% fee that rises up to 2% on weekend and international holidays

 - You cannot move your crypto coin purchases into a crypto-wallet

 - They don’t maintain physical branches and all concerns are handled online

 - Cryptocurrency purchases and sales aren’t FCA regulated or FSCS covered

 - Free ATM withdrawals have an upper limit of £200 per month

-Wether you wish to transfer money or have the convience of using your crypto to pay for things, this is the best card to use in our view.
-There are several other digital banking apps that give out prepaid cards and offer a host of the basic services that you get to get from Revolt including free payment processing for international travels.
+Whether you wish to transfer money or have the convenience of using your crypto to pay for things, this is the best card to use in our view.
+There are several other digital banking apps that give out prepaid cards and crypto cards and offer a host of the basic services that you get to get from Revolt including free payment processing for international travels.

 Revolt has a few more unique and pioneer features for any digital banking industry.
 The most predominant being the integration of cryptocurrencies, fee-free cash transfers at inter-bank exchange rates, and the currency auto-exchange feature.
 These make it appealing to international travelers looking for free and seamless transactions as well as cryptocurrency enthusiasts.